sam-lb/MarketSim/README.md

 # MarketSim
-market / trading simulation for the future investment club at the university of pittsburgh
+market / trading simulation for ~~the future investment club at the university of pittsburgh~~ Cadus Investments